Module 3 — The ReAct Pattern

 population("Tokyo")). - Observation — it reads the tool's result, which informs the next Thought.

-Watch a multi-step question unfold
+Trace a multi-step question

 This activity needs JavaScript.
 The lesson below still covers everything.